 Instructor: Paul Jenkins

-Homework: Homework will be due at 4:30 PM in the box outside my office on the next class day.
-Homework assignments will be posted on the course website.
+Homework: Homework will be assigned each day throughout the semester, and will be due at 4:30 PM in the box outside my office on the class day after it is assigned.
+Homework assignments will be posted on the course webpage.
+Your homework should be neat and should include enough detail that another student from the class could follow your arguments.
+Homework that is not stapled, is excessively sloppy, or is written on paper torn from a spiral notebook may receive less than full credit.
 Late homework will not be accepted.
 Working in groups on homework is encouraged, but each student should write up each problem, without looking at other students’ written solutions.
+The lowest three homework assignments will be dropped.

 Preventing Sexual Harassment: Title IX of the Education Amendments of 1972 prohibits sex discrimination against any participant in an educational program or activity that receives federal funds.
 The act is intended to eliminate sex discrimination in education and pertains to admissions, academic and athletic programs, and university-sponsored activities.
 Title IX also prohibits sexual harassment of students by university employees, other students, and visitors to campus.
 If you encounter sexual harassment or gender-based discrimination, please talk to your professor, contact the Equal Employment Office at 801-422-5895 or 1-888-238-1062 (24 hours) or http://www.ethicspoint.com, or contact the Honor Code Office (4440 WSC) at 801-422-2847.